loredaemon/loredaemon/README.md

 - You're learning CCNA and panicking about OSPF
 - You think security should be understandable and not just a buzzword
-- You’ve ever rage-quit Wireshark but went back like a toxic ex
+- You’ve ever rage-quit Wireshark

 ---